ivmarkov/rs-matter-embassy/examples/README.md

 * **Alexa**:
   * Alexa Echo Hub, Echo Dot or other Amazon Matter Controller
   * The Alexa app on your phone
+  * Note that Alexa will not work with the Thread examples yet, as no MCU is supported
+  * with BLE+Thread coex, and Alexa requires that
 * **Apple**:
   * Apple TV or other Apple Matter Controller
   * An iPhone with the Apple Home app